End of the Spear: Controversies

 Some secular critics believed the story may be seen as presenting an uncritical view of a situation where native peoples were eventually exploited regardless of "good intentions" such as concerns about SIL International.

 There was some concern among various Christian groups that lead actor Chad Allen, who portrays Nate Saint (and his son Steve as an adult), is openly gay.
 Some Christian groups that had initially planned to promote the film began to question whether they should.
 Steve Saint, who was heavily involved in production, has stated in interviews that he himself had reservations, but that God indicated to him that Allen was the proper choice.
 In the end, he couldn't see a better actor filling the role of his father.
 His public pronouncements did much to quell the controversy.

 Other Christian groups, such as VCY America's Vic Eliason, wished the film had more explicitly portrayed the Gospel message (i.e. salvation through Jesus Christ).
-However, the Gospel presented is the same as was to the Waodani; in concepts and symbols that are present in everyday Waodani language (with the name of "God" being replaced with "Waengongi", the name of the Waodani creator god who no longer communicated with the people).
+However, the Gospel presented is the same as was to the Waorani; in concepts and symbols that are present in everyday Waorani language (with the name of "God" being replaced with "Waengongi", the name of the Waorani creator god who no longer communicated with the people).

 Due to the limitations of the cinematic format, the filmmakers had to compress various events and limit the number of characters.
-As a result, the main Waodani protagonist, Mincayani, is not actually one person in real life but rather a composite of the real-life Waodani named Mincaye and various others.
+As a result, the main Waorani protagonist, Mincayani, is not actually one person in real life but rather a composite of the real-life Waorani named Mincaye and various others.
 Some of Steve's sister's experiences were attributed to Steve, and the dramatic climactic reconciliation between Steve as an adult and Mincayani did not actually happen as depicted – it was more of a slow, growing love and friendship between the real-life Steve and Mincayani.